The Blob

-The Blob is a 1958 American independent science fiction horror film directed by Irvin Yeaworth, and written by Kay Linaker and Theodore Simonson.
-It stars Steve McQueen (in his first feature film leading role) and Aneta Corsaut and co-stars Earl Rowe and Olin Howland.
-It was distributed by Paramount Pictures as a double feature with I Married a Monster from Outer Space.
+The Blob is a 1958 American science fiction horror film directed by Irvin S. Yeaworth Jr. from a screenplay by Theodore Simonson and Kate Phillips, based on an idea by Irving H. Millgate.
+It stars Steve McQueen (in his first leading role) and Aneta Corsaut and co-stars Earl Rowe and Olin Howland.

 The film concerns a carnivorous amoeboidal alien that crashes to Earth from outer space inside a meteorite, landing near the small communities of Phoenixville and Downingtown, Pennsylvania.
-It envelops living beings, growing larger, becoming redder in color, and more aggressive, eventually becoming larger than a building.
+It envelops living beings, growing larger, becoming redder in color and more aggressive, eventually becoming larger than a building.

+The Blob was distributed by Paramount Pictures as a double feature with I Married a Monster from Outer Space.

 Plot

-In a small Pennsylvania town, teenager Steve Andrews and his girlfriend Jane Martin kiss at a lovers' lane when they see a meteorite crash beyond the next hill.
+In a small Pennsylvania town in July 1957, teenager Steve Andrews and his girlfriend Jane Martin kiss at a lovers' lane when they see a meteorite crash beyond the next hill.
 Steve goes looking for it but Barney, an old man living nearby, finds it first.
 When he pokes the meteorite with a stick, it breaks open and a small jelly-like globule blob inside attaches itself to his hand.
 In pain and unable to scrape or shake it loose, Barney runs onto the road, where he is nearly struck by Steve's car.
 Steve and Jane take him to Doctor Hallen.

 Doctor Hallen anesthetizes the man and sends Steve and Jane back to locate the impact site and gather information.
 Hallen decides he must amputate the man's arm since it is being phagocytosed.
 Before he can, the Blob completely absorbs Barney, then Hallen's nurse Kate, and finally the doctor himself, growing redder and larger with each victim.
 Steve and Jane return in time for Steve to witness the doctor trying to escape through the window with the Blob covering him.
-They go to the police station and return with Lieutenant Dave Barton and Sergeant Jim Bert, but they find no sign of the Blob or its victims.
+They go to the police station and return with Lieutenant Dave Barton and Sergeant Jim Bert, but they find no sign of the Blob nor its victims.
 The skeptical Bert dismisses Steve's story as a prank.
-Steve and Jane are taken home by their parents, but they later sneak out.
+Steve and Jane are taken home by their parents, but they sneak out later.

 The Blob absorbs a mechanic at a repair shop.
 During a midnight screening of Daughter of Horror at the Colonial Theater, Steve recruits Tony and his friends to warn people about the Blob.
 When Steve notices that his father's grocery store is unlocked, he and Jane go inside to investigate.
 The janitor is nowhere to be seen.
 The couple is quickly cornered by the Blob and they seek refuge in the walk-in freezer.
-The Blob oozes in under the door but quickly retreats.
+The Blob oozes under the door but quickly retreats.
 Steve and Jane gather their friends and set off the town's fire and air-raid alarms.
 The responding townspeople and police still refuse to believe them.
-The Blob enters the Colonial Theater and envelopes the projectionist, then oozes into the auditorium.
+The Blob enters the Colonial Theater and envelops the projectionist, then oozes into the auditorium.
 Steve is finally vindicated when screaming people flee the theater in panic.